-A French and Indian War-era British military fortification, Fort Bedford was located in what was then called Raystown, Pennsylvania which had been established in 1751.
+A French and Indian War-era British military fortification, Fort Bedford was constructed about two miles west of Ray’s Trading Post (Raystown), Pennsylvania which had been established in 1751.
 The town of Bedford would be laid out around the fort in 1766.

 After General Edward Braddock’s campaign to take the forks of the Ohio River ended in disaster, General John Forbes was placed in command of a new expedition to capture the strategic point guarded by Fort Duquesne.
 Forbes vowed not to make the same mistakes as his predecessor.
 Leading a small invasion force from western Maryland, his poorly defended lines of supply and communication were soon compromised.
 Forbes quickly changed tactics and wanting to launch a large invasion from eastern Pennsylvania, he ordered that a new pioneer wagon road blazed over the Allegheny Mountains.
 His plan also called for a string of forts and blockhouses to guard the supply road from hostile Indian bands, as well as the French.
 Called Forbes Road, the trail was blazed between June and November 1758.